Adapalene Before & After: How It Works, Benefits & Results

 – Beta hydroxy acid (BHAs) like salicylic acid

-Azelaic acid
+– Azelaic acid

-Once your skin gets used to adapalene and you’re no longer experiencing side effects, you can slowly add these ingredients back into your routine (one by one, not all at once!).
+Once your skin gets used to adapalene and you’re no longer experiencing side effects, you can slowly add these ingredients into your routine (one by one, not all at once).
 If you can, ask your dermatologist or dermatology expert whether it’s suitable to do so at that stage in your journey.

 How To Try Adapalene

-We treat all grades and forms of acne, no matter the severity.
-Your treatment plan is developed based on a skin analysis, and your progress is monitored by our team of dermatology experts.
+At Dermatica, we offer personalised treatment plans and skincare formulas that combine multiple active ingredients, chosen and precisely measured to suit your skin needs.
+Your treatment plan is developed based on your skin assessments, and your progress is monitored by our team of dermatology experts.
 We also provide ongoing support, product recommendations and formula adjustments whenever you need it.
-Find out what formulas are suitable for your skin by visiting our website.
+Find out what formulas are suitable for your skin by visiting our website and completing a consulation.

 Image Reference

-Abigail, Dermatica Customer
+Ofeoritse Okome, Dermatica Customer

 References